 14. The fabric shaver that'll make your sweaters look like new

 That new sweater, jacket, or hoodie looked great... until that laundry mishap.
 Now, it looks like it needs to be freshened up.
 This device shaves all those pills off the surface of your clothes to restore the "brand-new" feel.
 It's much less tiresome than trying to pull all those lumps off with your fingers.
 But more to the point, it shouldn't do any damage to your garments like actually pulling each thread does.
 This tool is rechargeable, and it stores the lint as you go.

 15. The filter that infuses your shower water with vitamin c

 If you have itchy, dry skin, have you considered that the problem is the water that you're bathing in?
 This shower head filter can be the cure.
 It filters out chlorine, sediment, pesticides, and more right at the shower head.
 Then, it boosts that water with negative ions, minerals, vitamin C, and oxygen to soften your hair and skin while you clean it.

 16. The rolling kitchen cutter that helps chop your herbs

 If the hassle of chopping leafy herbs is the irritation factor that prevents you from including fresh herbs in your cooking creations, you simply don't have the right tool.
-These three rolling blades do the job quickly and easily, cutting leaves into tiny bits.
+These rolling blades do the job quickly and easily, cutting leaves into tiny bits.
 It's small enough to store in a drawer and cleans up easily.
-Plus, the blades are retractable for added safety.
+Plus, the blades are retractable for added protection.